Jacobamv/Basilic/README.md

 # Brokkoli
-LightWeight Asynchronius Web framework based on japronto styled like flask
+Lightweight Asynchronius Web framework based on japronto styled like flask works only on Mac/*nix os